RosarioB/kafka-clients/README.md

     Then we need to go to the consumer folder and run `docker image build -t rosariob/consumer:v2 .`

     To run the container with the previous image we can execute `docker run  --rm -d --network confluent_kafka --name consumer rosariob/consumer:v2`

+## Notes
+To check in detail the Kafka cluster you can use [Kadeck](https://www.kadeck.com/) or the Confluent Control Center at http://localhost:9021.